Posted in: Mindful Eating, Weight Loss

 What does it mean?

-The portrayal of thinness in media and advertising can create a narrow and often unrealistic perception of what constitutes a healthy weight.
+Portraying thinness in media and advertising can create a narrow and often unrealistic perception of what constitutes a healthy weight.
 This can lead to unnecessary concerns about weight and body image issues among individuals who may already be within a healthy weight range.

 Additionally, waist circumference is another useful measurement that provides information about abdominal fat and overall health risk.
 Excess abdominal fat, even in individuals with a normal BMI, can increase the risk of certain health conditions such as heart disease and type 2 diabetes.

-Is it the same for everyone?
+Is healthy weight the same for everyone?

 It’s important to remember that “healthy weight” can vary for individuals based on factors like muscle mass, bone density, and genetic predisposition.
-Consulting with a healthcare professional can provide personalized guidance on achieving and maintaining a healthy weight based on your unique circumstances and health goals.

 So that is why a healthy weight is a range, if you fall in that normal weight range, you definitely have a normal weight.